yeikov/simpleApp/README.md

 grant all on simpleApp.* to 'admin'@'localhost';

-in application.proterties chage spring.jpa.hibernate.ddl-auto=none to spring.jpa.hibernate.ddl-auto=create-drop the first run (to generate the db tables)
+In application.proterties chage spring.jpa.hibernate.ddl-auto=none to spring.jpa.hibernate.ddl-auto=create-drop the first run (to generate the db tables)